jaypikay/actionpro-cli/README.md

 # Actionpro-cli

-A Command line interface for ACTIONPRO X7 to configure the WiFi settings from the command line.
+A Command line interface for ACTIONPRO X7 to configure the Wi-Fi settings from the command line.

 The ACTIONPRO X7 was produced by _CI IMAGEWEAR GmbH_ and is by now _end of life_ and now longer supported.
-There was a Windows program called _Action Manager_, which allowed Windows users to configure their action camera, or reset the credetials, if the credentials were forgotten.
+There was a Windows program called _Action Manager_, which allowed Windows users to configure their action camera, or reset the credentials, if the credentials were forgotten.

 This project uses parts of the [xusb.c](https://github.com/libusb/libusb/blob/master/examples/xusb.c) example program provided by the libusb project.